 We invest in up to 20 early-stage education technology startups per year.

 Imagine K12 has a rolling admission process that runs from February through August.
 Companies begin receiving support from Imagine K12 immediately upon their acceptance, including $20k of funding.
-In September, all accepted startups are required to move to Silicon Valley for an intensive three-month program.
+In September, all accepted startups are required to move to Silicon Valley for an intensive four-month program.

 Each startup meets with the Imagine K12 team and our Teachers in Residence

 in one-on-one meetings every week and investors on a drop-in basis.